|Bishop Garrigan is a Catholic junior and senior high school in Algona, a small

 The Bishop Garrigan Schools are fully accredited by the State of Iowa Department of Education, as well as by the Catholic Diocese of Sioux City.
 Garrigan and Seton students score above state and national averages on the Iowa Assessments.
 Garrigan students also score well on the college entrance exams such as the ACT, and virtually all the school's students take these tests.

 More than 90% of BGHS students continue to further education, and the majority eventually graduate from four-year colleges.
 Most of the school's graduates choose colleges in Iowa or its neighboring states.
 Some, though, have chosen selective schools in all regions of the country, including the Naval and Air Force Academies.
 Each year BGHS students receive hundreds of thousands of dollars in college scholarships, including many awards that are available exclusively to Garrigan graduates.

 BGHS competes in almost every activity available to Iowa students.
 A full range of Golden Bear sports programs is available to both boys and girls, and in general all students who go out for sports are given an opportunity to play.
 The school competes in Class A or 1-A, depending on the sport.
-In recent years the Bears have made it to the state tournament in football, baseball, cross-country, basketball, track, and golf.
+In recent years the Bears have made it to the state tournament in football, baseball, cross-country, basketball, track, golf, and trapshooting.
 Many Golden Bears have won scholarships to play sports in college, including at Division I universities.
 Some graduates have even played sports professionally..